dantullis/node_express_jwt_1/README.md

 - PostMan - (http://www.getpostman.com/)

 ### SETUP / INSTALL:
-- Follow instruction to install Node.js, pay attention to permissions
+- Follow instructions to install Node.js, pay attention to permissions
-- Follow instruction to install MongoDB, pay attention to permissions
+- Follow instructions to install MongoDB, pay attention to permissions
-- Follow instruction to install PostMan
+- Follow instructions to install PostMan

-To install project dependencies open a console and run the following:
+To install project dependencies open a console / terminal and run the following:
 ```
 npm install
 ```